AbhinavPraveen/UoP-HPC-Docs/source/software/cuda.rst

 .. code-block:: bash

-   module load cuda
+   module load cuda-toolkit

 To see the the current CUDA version that is supported on the graphics nodes of the cluster, run the following:

 .. code-block:: bash

-   module --default avail cuda
+   module --default avail cuda-toolkit

 CUDA is subect to version compatibility guarantees.
 [1]_ However, it is reccomended by the HPC Admin Team that users build their applications against the same version of CUDA, as given above, where possible.